Bucked-Up/cart-shopify/README.md

 SHOPIFY You can add a noPriceUp property to a product.

+SHOPIFY You can add a onPageSelect property to a product.

 You can add a variants property to a product.

 ```